Syritx/helloTriangle/README.md

 # helloTriangle
-a hello triangle rendered in LWJGL
+a hello triangle rendered in LWJGL. so a render engine